 Never mind the citizen and what is most important for their learning or understanding.
 Bad news sells, and that’s what matters most.
 The fevered race for corporate profits has biased the decision-makers within newsrooms toward the sensational and the negative, and readers or viewers are turning away in droves.

 Even reporters are rebelling.
-Witness on YouTube, last week’s on-air protest by an MSNBC news anchor who tried to burn her script after being given the Paris Hilton story as her news lead.
+Witness on YouTube, the on-air protest by an MSNBC news anchor who tried to burn her script after being given the Paris Hilton story as her news lead.
 (GNN story with video)

 The constant drumbeat focused on what’s gone wrong in the world, with nary a mention of what’s gone right, is best illustrated by the Center for Media and Public Affairs study calculating that while the number of actual murders throughout the 1990’s plummeted 42%, American network news coverage of homicides jumped 700 percent during those same years.
 To any viewer of TV news, the country was growing ever more violent.

 If it’s bad news, it’s headline news; if it’s good news, like the murder rate declining, it’s lost on page 23.
 This is the bias with which we should be concerned: the obvious play toward the sensational and the habitual publicizing of the worst examples of humanity.

 A 2005 study by Bayer concluded that an overwhelming 93 percent of Americans wanted more good news in their media diet.
 77 percent believed there was not enough good news offered by mainstream media.